-Motion Management, MR-Guided Radiation Therapy, Uncertainties in Radiation Therapy, Radiation Measurements
+Motion Management, Uncertainties in Radiation Therapy, Radiation Measurements

-Diagnosing atmospheric communication of a sealed monitor chamber.
-J Appl Clin Med Phys
+Diagnosing atmospheric communication of a sealed monitor chamber Journal of applied clinical medical physics

-McCaw TJ, Barraclough BA, Belanger M, Besemer A, Dunkerley DAP, Labby ZE
+McCaw TJ, Barraclough BA, Belanger M, Besemer A, Dunkerley AP, Labby ZE

-Comparison of the recommendations of the AAPM TG-51 and TG-51 addendum reference dosimetry protocols.
-J Appl Clin Med Phys
+Comparison of the recommendations of the AAPM TG-51 and TG-51 addendum reference dosimetry protocols Journal of applied clinical medical physics

-McCaw TJ, Hwang MS, Jang SY, Huq MS
+McCaw TJ, Hwang M, Jang SY, Huq MS

-Development and characterization of a three-dimensional radiochromic film stack dosimeter for megavoltage photon beam dosimetry.
-Med Phys
+Development and characterization of a three-dimensional radiochromic film stack dosimeter for megavoltage photon beam dosimetry Medical physics

 McCaw TJ, Micka JA, DeWerd LA